smilett/PyRecorder/README.md

 The code is written in Python 2.
 To run the programme, PyAudio and Tkinter are required.
 * PyAudio provides Python bindings for PortAudio.
-	* see ![PyAudio] (http://people.csail.mit.edu/hubert/pyaudio/) home page for installation guids and more information.
+	* see [PyAudio](http://people.csail.mit.edu/hubert/pyaudio/) home page for installation guids and more information.
 * Tkinter is Python's de-facto standard GUI package.
-	* see ![Tkinter] (https://wiki.python.org/moin/TkInter) wiki page for more information.
+	* see [Tkinter](https://wiki.python.org/moin/TkInter) wiki page for more information.
-	* also see a ![Tkinter tutorial] (http://effbot.org/tkinterbook/) from effbot.org.
+	* also see a [Tkinter tutorial](http://effbot.org/tkinterbook/) from effbot.org.

 ## Compatibility